kevin-dong-nai-jia/OpenGC3/README.md

 ## Synopsis

-A collection of containers implemented by standard C macros.
+A collection of generic type-safe containers implemented by standard C macros.

 ## Description